rberends/r_dash/README.md

 - Flutter
 - Flutter-pi
+- A Display
 - A Raspberry in Kiosk mode with the Lite OS.
+I use the Zero 2w myself.

+## Notes
+- r_dash works natively only. flutter web is unable to work due to [CORS errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors).